-Born in Greece, Christofilis Maggidis received a thorough classical education in the Classical Lyceum of the Anavryta School, and the University of Athens (B.A. in History and Archaeology, 1988), being awarded several honorary distinctions and scholarships for excellence.
+Formerly Chr.
+Roberts Chair Associate Professor of Archaeology at Dickinson College, currently Professor at the Institute of World Politics, and active field archaeologist in Greece for nearly four decades, Professor Christofilis Maggidis is the 5th President of the Mycenaean Foundation.
+Born in Greece, Christofilis Maggidis received a vigorous classical education in the Classical Lyceum of the Anavryta School, and the University of Athens (B.A. in History and Archaeology, 1988), being awarded several honorary distinctions and scholarships for excellence.

 Born in Athens, Greece, raised in the United States, educated in both countries, Cynthia is a citizen of both the Old and the New World.
-Having graduated from Dickinson College (BA cum laude, 2016) with a double major in Art Studio and Archaeology, and a minor in Art History, Cynthia received an MFA from the Pennsylvania Academy of Fine Arts (PAFA) (May 2019).
+Having graduated from Dickinson College (BA cum laude, gpa 3.70/4.00) with a double major in Art Studio and Archaeology, and a minor in Art History (2012-2016), Cynthia received an MFA from the Pennsylvania Academy of the Fine Arts (PAFA) (2017-2019) and an MA in Greek and Eastern Mediterranean Archaeology (grade 9.54/10) from the National and Kapodistrian University of Athens, Greece (Ε.Κ.Π.Α) (2020-2021), where she is currently a Ph.D.